Flint-Goodridge Hospital

-Flint-Goodridge Hospital was a hospital that was for many years located at 2425 Louisiana Avenue, next to LaSalle Street, in uptown New Orleans, Louisiana, US.
-For almost a century (1896–1983) it served predominantly African-American patients and, for most of these years, was owned and operated by Dillard University, a historically black university.
+Flint-Goodridge Hospital was a hospital in New Orleans, Louisiana.
+For almost a century (1896–1983) it served predominantly African-American patients and was the first black hospital in the South.
+For most of these years, was owned and operated by Dillard University, a historically black university.
+From 1932 until its closing in 1983 it was located on Louisiana Avenue in uptown New Orleans.
+Its former Louisiana Avenue facility is now listed in the US National Register of Historic Places.